 - How everyone responds to a distraught Chiana in an episode of Farscape, kicking off the plot.

-- In the finale episode of Blake's 7, Slave repeated tries to warn the crew that the ship is about to be attacked, but Orac keeps telling him to shut up.
-The computer turns on the Red Alert to finally get a word in edgewise.
+- In the final episode of Blake's 7, ship's computer Slave repeated tries to warn the crew that the ship is about to be attacked, but Master Computer Orac keeps telling him to shut up.
+Eventually Slave turns on the Red Alert to get a word in edgewise, but it's too late.

 - In one episode of The Muppet Show, as Kermit and Gonzo use a train cart to get back to the train station they were doing the show at (It Makes Sense in Context) Gonzo tries to tell Kermit something but Kermit interrupts with a "not now".
 Subverted in that afterwards Gonzo says it's important and Kermit agrees to listen then. the important thing is that a train is headed towards them.